Moonshake: Second lineup and The Sound Your Eyes Can Follow (1994–1995)

 During the recording of The Sound Your Eyes Can Follow, Dickaty had joined the band as a full-time member and Matt Brewer was recruited as the new bass guitarist.
 When Morland then left the band to join Moose, Callahan was left as the sole surviving original member.
 Morland's last recording with the band was a non-album single for the Clawfist Singles Club, recorded in March 1994 but not released until March 1995.
 A cover version of the Jay Livingston/Ray Evans song "Lola, Lola" from the Blue Angel soundtrack (backed by another cover of Cole Porter's "Always True to You in My Fashion"), it also featured Melissa Gates in a brief tenure as the band's second singer.

-Morland was replaced on drums by Kevin Bass, and although Gates did not continue with the band, Katherine Gifford continued to guest as female harmony singer on live Moonshake dates.
+Morland was replaced on drums by Kevin Bass, and although Gates did not continue with the band, Katharine Gifford continued to guest as female harmony singer on live Moonshake dates.
 One song from this period, "Heart Keeps Beating" was entirely sung by Gifford: although it was never recorded and placed on one of the band's albums, the band did record a live version at the Disobey Club in London, featuring Terry Edwards on saxophone plus several guest musicians from London skronk-improv band Skree (as "Skree Timelord Arkestra").
 This was released on the Blast First compilation 3 Fingers and a Fumb in May 1994.

 The Sound Your Eyes Can Follow received good reviews which were not matched by sales, and some time after the release of the album Moonshake parted company with Too Pure.
 The band's line-up continued to fluctuate over the next few years, with Callahan later remembering "it really ended up being like The Fall or Stereolab, where there were constantly people coming in and out of the band all the time, which is not how I wanted it.
 I wanted a core that we could work with all the time.
 I had to audition people all the time, and then we had to do more rehearsals.
 Every time someone new came in the band, we'd have to rehearse.
 Often, we were playing to clicks and samples that were rigidly looped.
 And that meant that we had to be rigidly rehearsed, and the drummers had to wear headphones and really be locked in with the samples, which takes quite a lot of work."